PDZaninov/GoLang-Compiler/README.md

 # GoLang-Compiler
-Contributors: Baiwen Huang, Kyle Remmert, Petar Zaninovich, Trevor Ching, Vincent Kim,
+Contributors: Baiwen Huang, Kyle Remmert, Petar Zaninovich, Trevor Ching, Vincent Kim

 This is a student project done for Oracle for CMPS 116/117 at UCSC.